Zephynyah/zeph-stigman/docs/deployment/mysql.md

 Both commands are expected to return an "ok" message.

 ---
-## Extra
-Extra configuration/deployment scenarios can be found in `Extra - MySQL` section

 ## Summary
 !!! success annotate "Summary"
     In these procedures, on a RHEL 7/8 distributions, you have: